Looking for ideas

-Around that age, many parents ask if they should add something new to their daily activity and play, such as art, language, and music.
+Around that age, many parents ask if they should add something new to their daily activities and play, such as art, language, and music.
 Certainly, toddlers will appreciate art and music activities, yet I want to urge you to keep the projects focused on the process vs. the product.
 It is wise to start simple and build on it by adding details and more challenging materials.

 As parents and teachers, we might be excited about different craft ideas we see around: decorating a vase, cutting a flower, using a stencil, or turning an egg carton into a caterpillar.
 Let’s start by questioning what kind of experience toddlers will have when we offer these art materials.
 Keeping the projects simple will allow your child to take control, and to fully explore the properties of the materials you are using.
 And it will allow you to intervene, correct and lead less.

 What kind of experience do we want when we offer toddlers art materials?